johnnywjy/JYRadarChart/README.md

 	//if you do not need a legend, you can safely get rid of setTitles: p.showLegend = YES;
 	[p setTitles:@[@"archer", @"footman"]];
+	//there is a color generator in the code, it will generate colors for you
+	//so if you do not want to specify the colors, just delete the line below [p setColors:@[[UIColor grayColor],[UIColor blackColor]]];
 	[self.view addSubview:p];